The Selected Works of George R. Lindsey

 “The Science of Defence”

 My doctoral dissertation examined environmental science projects related to defence and national security in the Canadian North during the Cold War.
 I focused on the Arctic scientific activities of the Defence Research Board, a branch of Canada’s Department of National Denfence, established in 1947 to provide scientific and technical assistance to the Canadian armed services.
-My dissertation is currently under consideration for publication by a major academic press.
+My dissertation is currently under contract with a major academic press.